chrishantha/sample-java-programs/hotmethods/README.md

 This program checks whether a given random number is primitive or not.

-Run the program without any arguments and also make a profiling recording.
+Run the program and also make a profiling recording.

-For example:
+### How to run
-`java -XX:+UnlockCommercialFeatures -XX:+FlightRecorder -XX:StartFlightRecording=settings=profile,duration=60s,name=Hotmethods,filename=hotmethods.jfr -XX:FlightRecorderOptions=loglevel=info -jar target/hotmethods.jar`
+`java -Xms64m -Xmx64m -XX:+UnlockDiagnosticVMOptions -XX:+DebugNonSafepoints -XX:+UnlockCommercialFeatures -XX:+FlightRecorder -XX:StartFlightRecording=settings=profile,duration=60s,name=Hotmethods,filename=hotmethods.jfr -XX:FlightRecorderOptions=loglevel=info -jar target/hotmethods.jar`

+### Analyzing Java Flight Recording

 In Code -> Hot Methods tab, you should see that the program has spent a lot of time in the LinkedList.indexOf(Object) method, which is called from contains method.

+### Improving Performance

 By changing LinkedList to a HashSet, you can make the program run a lot faster.